redpanda-data/connect/resources/docs/pipeline.md

 If you have processors that are heavy on CPU and aren't specific to a certain input or output they are best suited for the pipeline section.
-It is advantageous to use the pipeline section as it allows you to set an explicit number of parallel threads of execution which, should ideally match the number of available logical CPU cores.
+It is advantageous to use the pipeline section as it allows you to set an explicit number of parallel threads of execution which should ideally match the number of available logical CPU cores.

 If [a buffer is chosen][buffers] these processors are applied to messages read from it.
-It is therefore possible to use buffers to distribute messages from a single input across multiple parallel processing threads.
+It is therefore possible to use buffers as a way of distributing messages from a single input across multiple parallel processing threads.

 The following are some examples of how to get good performance out of your processing pipelines.